Cosmos Validator Exporter

 validators = true

-# Query for validator unclaimed commission
+# Query for validator unclaimed commission.
+Isn't used on consumer chains.

 commission = true

-# Query for validator unclaimed self-delegated rewards
+# Query for validator unclaimed self-delegated rewards.
+Isn't used on consumer chains.

 rewards = true